Best daily deals

 Jimmy Westenberg / Android Authority

-First and foremost, Wear OS opens the door to a more extensive app library than Tizen, including Google-specific features and apps, like Maps and onboard Assistant support, and more synchronicity with Android devices.
-The UI is incredibly slick, making it a breeze to gloss through installed apps or study health metrics.
+Wear OS opens the door to a wider variety of apps.
+This includes Google-specific features and apps, like Google Maps integration, onboard Google Assistant support, and more synchronicity with Android devices.
+One UI is incredibly slick, making it a breeze to gloss through installed apps or study health metrics.

-While the Galaxy Watch 3 supports iOS devices, the move to Wear OS 3 means the Galaxy Watch 4 does not.
-Additionally, several new Galaxy Watch 4 features are exclusive to Samsung smartphone users, including health-tracking smarts.
+Several Galaxy Watch 4 features are exclusive to Samsung smartphone users, including select health-tracking smarts.
 This isn’t quite the case with the older smartwatch.
 Samsung makes plenty of its own apps available on the Galaxy Watch 4.
 You can use Samsung Pay or Google Pay, while Samsung Health is the health tracking app of choice.
-Bixby can be used as the default voice assistant, but thankfully, Google Assistant support finally rolled out in May 2022.
+Bixby can be used as the default voice assistant, too.

 One of our biggest criticisms of the Galaxy Watch 3 was its health-tracking abilities.
-Heart-rate tracking was unreliable, while sleep tracking was hit-and-miss.
-The Galaxy Watch 4 series improves both while adding new sensors, too.
-The BIA sensor, which measures body composition, is a big new addition and provides valuable insight into body fat percentages, skeletal mass, and water retention.
-The watch also includes a blood pressure monitor, an SpO2 sensor with more frequent sampling, and an ECG.
-The Galaxy Watch 4 line also carries over some features, like VO2 max monitoring, and improves automatic workout detection latency.
+We felt heart rate tracking was unreliable, while sleep tracking was hit-and-miss during our review.
+The Galaxy Watch 4 series improves both while adding new sensors.
+The BIA sensor, which measures a user’s body composition, is a useful addition and provides valuable insight into body fat percentages, skeletal mass, and water retention.
+The watch also includes rudimentary and limited blood pressure smarts, an SpO2 sensor with more frequent blood oxygen saturation sampling, and an ECG.
+The Galaxy Watch 4 line also carries features like VO2 max monitoring and improves automatic workout detection latency.

-The Galaxy Watch 4 does have its flaws, though.
+The Galaxy Watch 4 has other flaws, though.
 Its GPS performance remains sketchy compared to the competition, skewing outdoor tracking data, while heart-rate tracking isn’t as detailed as some would want.
 Notably, you can only use the ECG and blood pressure monitoring features with an accompanying Samsung smartphone, leaving many Android users in the cold.

 The Samsung Galaxy Watch 4 on a wrist showing daily activity.